kinghendrix10/data-analysis/README.md

 4. Set up environment variables:
    - Copy the `.env.example` file to `.env`
-   - Add your Groq API key and LLaMA model path to the `.env` file
+   - Add your Groq API key to the `.env` file

 ## Configuration